 Glucose (a type of sugar) is the body's main energy source.
 But when the body can't

-use glucose for energy, it uses fat instead.
-When fat is broken down, chemicals called
+down fat for energy instead.
+When fat is broken down, the body produces chemicals

 of ketones cause the blood to become more acidic.
-This can occur when not enough food
+This is known as ketoacidosis (it's

 called diabetic ketoacidosis, or DKA, when uncontrolled diabetes

 Ketoacidosis is a severe life-threatening condition requiring immediate treatment.

 Symptoms of ketoacidosis include nausea, vomiting, abdominal pain, rapid breathing,